yourcelf/bleach-whitelist/README.rst

 A curated list of tags, attributes, and styles suitable for filtering user-provided HTML using `bleach <http://bleach.readthedocs.org/en/latest/>`_.

-Currently, it consists of basic set of tags suitable for markup intended for printing, as well as a list of all CSS styles.
+Currently, it consists of basic set of tags suitable for rendering markdown, and markup intended for printing, as well as a list of all CSS styles.
 Please send pull requests with improvements or lists of tags and attributes for other purposes (wikis, comments, etc?).

 Installation
 ------------